LuLuEhret/flagADA4life/story_page.markdown

 Thank you for reading our datastory !

 Big thanks to Pr.
 Bob West and all the TA team for their advices along the semester and especially Martin for his inputs on our project!

+If you're interested in the subject we gathered a few sources.